 Definition and Importance

-The Liquid Limit (LL) of soil is a critical metric in geotechnical engineering, defining the moisture content at which soil transitions from a plastic to a liquid state.
-This limit is essential because it influences the soil's bearing capacity and stability, impacting construction and engineering projects.
+The Liquid Limit (LL) of soil is a critical geotechnical engineering metric that defines the moisture content at which soil transitions from a plastic to a liquid state.
+This limit is essential because it influences soil bearing capacity and stability, thereby impacting construction and engineering projects.
 The higher the liquid limit, the greater the water content a soil can hold before it behaves like a liquid.

 How to Measure